 Dr. Nancy Kalish has researched rekindled romances since the early 1990s.
-Her research focuses on ex-boyfriend and girlfriends who reconnect with lost partners after a five-year break.
+Her research focuses on couples who reconnect with ex-partners after a five-year break.
 The first phase of her research, which ended in 1996, consisted of approximately 1,000 survey respondents.
-In the end, Kalish found that overall, 72% of reunited partners stayed together.
+In the end, Kalish found that, overall, about 6% of couples who married and divorced ended up remarrying each other, and 72% of reunited partners stayed together.

 Reasons People Want to Remarry a Spouse

 There are many different reasons why spouses decide to get back together.
 Additionally, each remarriage may involve one or more impetus for revival.